bediger4000/tableaux-in-go/README.md

 inferences from a previously unused formula, has one logical operator (&, |, >, =, ~) fewer
 than the expression inferred from.
 Eventually, the result of every inference will be a identifier without any operators.
-When every formula in the tableau has had its inferences subjeined (all the formulas are used), the tableau is complete.
+When every formula in the tableau has had its inferences subjoined (all the formulas are used), the tableau is complete.
 The algorithm above may terminate before the tableau is fully populated, by finding contradictions in branch(es) before every formula is used.

-You can get an upper bound on the maximum branch depth of a tableau by counting operators in the original expression:
+You can get an upper bound on the maximum branch depth of a tableau by counting all operators in the original expression:

 * Negation counts for 1